-It’s very important to have healthy air at home because most of the time we spend indoors.
-There are many pollutants trying to make your home unhealthy.
-Some of them you can see for example dust or sweep, it is harder to figure out when the air indoors needs cleaning.
+It’s essential to have healthy air at home because most of the time we spend indoors.
+Many pollutants are trying to make your home unhealthy.
+For example, in some of them, you can see dust.
+It is harder to figure out when the air indoors needs cleaning.
 Most of the air pollutants are so small that the human eye can’t see them.
 So, the indoor air you breathe may be dangerous to your health even without any significant signs.
 Indoor air can be 2-5 times more polluted than the air outdoors.

 Healthy or not?

 If you sneeze, cough, or wheeze when you are at home but feel great outside, that’s a clear sign that your air indoors is unhealthy.
-Maybe you don’t have any health problems, your home seems clean but you are still concerned that the air you breathe inside may be harming your health?
-You should do a little digging.
+Maybe you don’t have any health problems, your home seems clean, but you are still concerned that the air you breathe inside may be harming your health?
+It would help if you did a little digging.
 Walkthrough the home and ask some questions to determine if the indoor air is causing a problem.

 - Several types of materials used in homes can release chemicals known as volatile organic compounds (VOCs).
 Materials that may emit VOCs include: